zhaonat/py-maxwell-fd3d/README.md

 see some of the examples below

 # Modal Sources
+A nice way to verify any mode-solver in FDFD is to check whether or not it actually excites the pure mode when used as a source in an FDFD simulation.

 For now, note that my other set of codes, eigenwell has a number of mode solvers.
 You can solve a single 2d mode problem but this implicitly assumes kz = 0.
 There is another mode solver for $kz!=0$ as well there, but this is a bit more computationally expensive.